 Weaknesses of Johnnie Walker – SWOT Analysis Of Johnnie Walker

 - The risk of changing currency: Because it is a global brand and is accessible in a variety of nations, it is vulnerable to the risk of currency which can be an enormous problem for the product.
-The fluctuation of the value of the currency values affects business revenues in a larger way.
+The fluctuation of the value of currency values affects business revenues in a larger way.

 - Target Group: Johnnie Walker has a narrow market for certain segments of its brands.
 It must increase visibility for the brand which isn’t yet gaining any level of recognition.

 - High Cost: High Price Johnnie Walker’s items are expensively priced, and they could result in losing customers for the same reason.

 Opportunities of Johnnie Walker – Johnnie Walker SWOT analysis

 - Expanding to new markets: Expanding to New Markets Johnnie Walker believes there are greater business opportunities when it expands its operations to new markets such as China or Australia.
 It will, in actuality aid the brand in its efforts to increase its visibility and also increase its visibility.

 - European Market: For greater visibility, the brand will be able to penetrate the European market where there are lots of business opportunities.

 - Lower drinking age: A lower drink age limit that is enforced outside of the US has a large number of whiskey drinkers and gives greater opportunities for production.

 Threats of Johnnie Walker – SWOT analysis of Johnnie Walker

 - Regulations on Drinking Age: The regulation on the drinking age poses a significant danger to the image of the image.
 It has a negative impact on business revenue to a large extent.